 Both Python 3 vs Python 2 are popular choices in the market; let us discuss some of the major Differences Between Python 3 vs Python 2:

 - Python 3 has been broadly supported for developing a wide range of GUI applications and many other packages are available in Python 3 as compared to Python 2.

 - In Python 3, a print function has been used means arguments should be enclosed in parenthesis.
 E.g. print (“This is Python 3”).
 In Python 2, a print is treated as a statement.
 E.g. print “This is Python”.

-- In Python 3, text and data has been used.
-Unicode (UTF-8) is default encoding source for python 3 and str represented as length 1 string.
+- In Python 3, text and data have been used.
+Unicode (UTF-8) is a default encoding source for python 3 and str represented as length 1 string.
 In python 2, str represented as the length 8-bit string

 - In Python 3, Syntax changes are done to make the programming language more effective and easy for the developers compared to Python 2.